 What are the best sailing tours for Santorini?

-There are 2 types of sailing tours in and around Santorini: day trips from Santorini to the caldera and nearby volcano, and week long sailing tours of the Greek islands that include a stop in Santorini.
+There are 2 types of sailing tours in and around Santorini: tours from Santorini to the caldera and nearby volcano, and week long sailing tours of the Greek islands that include a stop in Santorini.
 On this page I’ll discuss the 2nd kind, sailing tours that include Santorini as well as other Greek islands, usually Mykonos.
 These are basically chartered yachts for small groups of 8 or less.
 If you want a completely private yacht charter then just book all 8 spots on the boat.

 As I’ve said many times on this site, visiting Santorini on a cruise sucks.
 Don’t do it.
 You only get to spend a few hours on Santorini and those hours are when your entire ship is also touring the island – you don’t get to see the magic of what makes Santorini so special.
 And you don’t get to stay overnight and see the island in the morning when it can feel almost deserted – even in high season.

 But sailing tours are different.
 On the tours I list below, you meander around the Greek islands and make stops in a number of different places that are wonderfully off the beaten path.
 And you start or finish your trip in Santorini so you get to spend 1 or more nights on the island to see how it really is.
 (No cruises start or finish in Santorini, so if you did want to see it on your own that’s a separate trip to the island – probably from Athens.)

 The Best Sailing Tours for Santorini and The Greek Islands